When to Go to ER for Hives?

 Difficulty Breathing or Swallowing

-If hives are spreading rapidly or covering most of your body, it may be time to visit the ER, especially if over-the-counter antihistamines aren’t helping.
+If your hives are getting worse, increasing in size or covering most of your body, you should go to the ER, particularly if the antihistamines you are taking are not helping.

 Signs of Anaphylaxis to Watch For